nandan7198/Port-Scanner/README.md

 <li>Security Assessment: By scanning for open ports, security professionals can assess the security posture of a network or system and identify potential weaknesses that need to be addressed.

 <li>Firewall Configuration: Port scanners can help administrators verify that their firewall rules are properly configured to allow or block specific types of traffic.

+<li>Network Mapping: Port scans can be used to create network maps that show which services are running on which devices, helping with network management and troubleshooting.

+<li>Intrusion Detection: Port scanning can be an indicator of malicious activity or unauthorized attempts to access a network.
+Intrusion detection systems often use port scanning as a signature of an attack.